Undergraduate Research Program

 The URP staff can help you identify your interests and match them to a research opportunity.

 2. Do!
-Talk to a URP adviser before applying for positions.
+Attend a URP Info Session or talk to a URP adviser before applying for positions.

-You can meet with us during our drop-in advising hours or send an email to email@example.com to schedule an appointment.
+Register for an upcoming information session, follow-up with us during our drop-in advising hours, or send an email to firstname.lastname@example.org to schedule an appointment.
 In addition to helping you identify your interests, we can help you write a resume and cover letter (if necessary) and advise you on other elements of undergraduate research at UW (e.g., scheduling time to conduct research, getting credit, and obtaining funding).

 3. Do!
 Look broadly and realize that although the URP database is an extensive list, it is not comprehensive.